Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Conclusions and final comments

-To summarize, we find that our criterion for homogeneous solutions to the linear response equation is satisfied in the small mass limit, but it is not satisfied, and therefore the semiclassical approximation is not valid, for the intermediate mass case, $m^2 \sim q E_0$.
-In the large mass limit where $\frac{q E_0}{m^2} \to 0$, particle production does not occur and the behavior of the electric field can be predicted by classical electrodynamics.
-It is very likely that the first experimental verification of the Schwinger effect will be for the intermediate mass case.
+It is very likely that the first experimental verification of the Schwinger effect will be for the intermediate-mass case.
 Thus it is worth examining the predictions for that case more carefully.
 First, there is no observed growth in $R_Q$ at very early times before backreaction effects become significant.
 Therefore our criterion appears to be initially satisfied.
-However, given the difficulty in creating a strong enough electric field for the Schwinger effect to be observed in the laboratory (the field strength required being on the order of $E_{crit} \sim 10^{18} $ V/m), the focus of the initial experiments is likely to be on the detection of particles rather than their backreaction effects.
+However, given the difficulty in creating a strong enough electric field for the Schwinger effect to be observed in the laboratory (the field strength required being on the order of $E_{\rm crit} \sim 10^{18} $ V/m), the focus of the initial experiments is likely to be on the detection of particles rather than their backreaction effects.
 Thus the semiclassical approximation should be able to give a good description of the particle production process at such early times.
-Second, once backreaction effects become significant a relatively large number of particles is likely to have been created.
-In this case, some type of random phase method might be used such as that developed for preheating in chaotic inflation~\cite{r-p-1,r-p-2,r-p-3}.
-In~\cite{validitypreheating} it was noted that, even though the semiclassical approximation for preheating breaks down early in the process, the qualitative behaviors of solutions to the semiclassical backreaction equation are similar to those found using the random phase approximation in one case in which they could be compared.
-It seems likely that a similar result may occur for the Schwinger effect in semiclassical electrodynamics.
+Second, once backreaction effects become significant, a relatively large number of particles is likely to have been created.
+In previous work on the study of the validity of the semiclassical approximation for preheating in chaotic inflation~\cite{validitypreheating} it was found that in one case that could be compared there was good qualitative agreement with calculations that used a random-phase approximation~\cite{r-p-1,r-p-2,r-p-3} even though the semiclassical approximation broke down early in the process.
+Similarly, the backreaction calculations in Ref.~\cite{lattice-1} using classical statistical field theory techniques in 1+1 D are in qualitative agreement with our calculations of the electric field, energy density, and total particle number.
+Thus the semiclassical approximation can, at least in some cases, provide reasonable qualitative predictions even when its quantitative predictions cannot be trusted.